echo000/saluki-releases/README.md

 # Saluki
 Saluki is an asset extractor for games using the IW Engine (Call of Duty games), and is the successor to [Greyhound](https://github.com/Scobalula/Greyhound/), built from the ground up in the rust programming language, with a new UI, features and many speed and quality of life improvements.

+Saluki now supports all Call of Duty games released on PC from Call of Duty 1 to Black Ops 7.

 ## Features

 * Extracts models, textures, animations, sounds, and other assets from IW Engine games